linpengcheng/PurefunctionPipelineDataflow/README.md

   - the "Warehouse/Workshop Model" will surely replace the "von Neumann architecture" and become the first architecture in the computer field, and it is the first architecture to achieve a unified software and hardware.
+    Because "von Neumann architecture" lacks mathematical model support, it is impossible to prove its scientificity.
     - [Follower: Apple M1 chip](#Follower-Case-Apple-M1-chip)
     - [HPE Cray Supercomputer likes it twice at twitter in 2021-04](#HPE-Cray-Supercomputer-likes-it-at-twitter-in-2021-04)